 How Superovulation Therapy Works

 Clomiphene citrate can be taken orally to promote the process of egg maturation.
 We monitor the progress with ultrasounds or the use of home ovulation-predictor kits.
 Once we learn that ovulation is impending, we perform an appropriately-timed intrauterine insemination.
 A more aggressive approach that uses injectable medications, containing FSH with or without LH, results in a higher likelihood of conception than when clomiphene citrate alone is used.
 To assess the process of egg maturation while being treated with FSH with or without LH, several ultrasounds are performed.
 We also perform blood sampling of estrogen levels.
 Once the eggs have matured adequately, we induce ovulation, and just prior to ovulation, we perform an intrauterine insemination.

 Research on Superovulation Therapy

 Our reproductive endocrinologists are recognized nationally for the research they have performed in the area of ovulation induction.
-The information we receive from these ongoing studies enables our physicians to be highly successful in helping infertile couples achieve healthy pregnancies.
+The information we receive from these ongoing studies enables our physicians to be highly successful in helping infertile individuals and couples achieve healthy pregnancies.

 To make an appointment or for more information about our Superovulation Therapy Program and our full range of fertility services, please call The Center at (844) HOPEIVF.